awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

    The **Health status** column shows the result of the EC2 instance health check on your instance\.

-### \(Optional\) Terminate an instance in your Auto Scaling group<a name="gs-asg-terminate-instance"></a>
+## Step 4: Terminate an instance in your Auto Scaling group<a name="gs-asg-terminate-instance"></a>

-You can use these steps to learn more about how Amazon EC2 Auto Scaling works, specifically, how it launches new instances when necessary\.
+Use these steps to learn more about how Amazon EC2 Auto Scaling works, specifically, how it launches new instances when necessary\.
 The minimum size for the Auto Scaling group that you created in this tutorial is one instance\.
 Therefore, if you terminate that running instance, Amazon EC2 Auto Scaling must launch a new instance to replace it\.

+1. Open the [Auto Scaling groups page](https://console.aws.amazon.com/ec2autoscaling) in the Amazon EC2 console\.

+1. Select the check box next to your Auto Scaling group\.

 1. On the **Instance management** tab, under **Instances**, select the ID of the instance\.